Seir Kieran GAA: Intermediate success

 In the 1940s, despite an ongoing crisis of numbers, Seir Kieran won the Intermediate Hurling contests of 1943 and 1947.
 The 1943 championship was curtailed by wartime restrictions, especially rationing of petrol and food supplies.
-On 12 September 1943, Seir Kieran won the Final against Clara by 7-5 to 5-1.
+On 12 September 1943, Seir Kieran won the final against Clara by 7-5 to 5-1.
 Rationing had hardly eased by the Springtime of 1947, when a brutal Arctic freeze was exacerbated by blizzards that set in on St Patrick's Day.
-Nonetheless, an entertaining Intermediate Championship ensued.
-In the Semi-Final against Shinrone at Killyon, a last-gasp Jack Purcell point saw Seir Kieran salvage a draw.
+In the semi-final against Shinrone at Killyon, a late Jack Purcell point saw Seir Kieran salvage a draw.
 Due to a "man of the match" performance by Tom Featherstone, they won the replay by 3-6 to 3-2.
-Featherstone was carried shoulder-high from the field, and Fr.
-William Brennan the club chairman declared: "This is our Jim Langton".
+Fr.
+William Brennan, the club chairman, declared after the match: "This is our Jim Langton".

 Seir Kieran won the Intermediate Final against Carrig & Riverstown by 5-3 to 2-4.
 The medals were awarded in the Parish Hall on St Stephen's Night 1947.
 The schoolmaster, Mr. Sean O'Neill, the team trainer, Fr.
 William Brennan PP, and John Coughlan the team captain gave the speeches, in which they looked forward to Senior success in 1948.
 Good wishes were also extended to Fr.
 Michael Troy, a member of the panel about to set sail for Africa.
 Although the team made little headway the following year, the club took great heart from Seamus Mulrooney's brilliant displays with Offaly in the 1948 Leinster Minor Hurling Championship.
-The Leinster Final was held at Tullamore on 11 July, where Offaly let slip a 0-6 to nil half time lead, and lost to Kilkenny by 5-2 to 3-6.
+The Leinster Final was held at Tullamore on 11 July, where Offaly let slip a 0-6 to nil half time lead and lost to Kilkenny by 5-2 to 3-6.